aws-cloudformation/cloudformation-guard/README.md

 ## <a name="devcontainer"></a> Contribute using the DevContainer in VSCode

 ### Setup
+**NOTE**: The devcontainer supports zsh and bash with theming and aliases.
+You can choose which shell you like in the terminal options in your VSCode session.

 1. Follow the prerequisite instructions [here](https://code.visualstudio.com/learn/develop-cloud/containers).
 1. In VSCode following the install, open the command palette.